iiferedon/Cloudflare-Bot-Mitigation/README.md

 - **✅ Basic Obfuscation:** Uses a simple XOR encryption, but it's not strong enough to be considered secure encryption.

 ## How It Works
+A script that injects into the users browser.
 The script validates users by storing an encrypted token in cookies and checking against the IP and timestamp on every request.